manelsaddouki/Website-Scraper-Project/README.md

 ## V. Executable version of the solution:

-The first versions of my code solution is attached to this repository!
+The first versions of my code solution are attached to this repository!